 Background and Purpose

-The Alaska Aerospace Development Corporation will launch an unmanned rocket from their facility at Narrow Cape, Kodiak Island, Alaska sometime between 6 a.m. and 11 a.m. during a five-day period between August 31, 2006 and September 30, 2006.
+The Alaska Aerospace Development Corporation will launch an unmanned rocket from their facility at Narrow Cape, Kodiak Island, Alaska sometime between 6 a.m. and 10 a.m. during a four-day period between February 20, 2006 and February 23, 2006.
 The safety zone is necessary to protect spectators and transiting vessels from the potential hazards associated with the launch.
-The duration of the safety zone period will allow time for proper surveillance to be conducted to ensure the public is clear of the hazard area prior to and immediately following the rocket launch.
-The Captain of the Port, Western Alaska will terminate the safety zone after rocket launch operations are complete.

 Discussion of Rule